Voniha/Chat-GPT-Discord-Bot/README.md

 3. Fill variables in .env file.
 4. Start the bot with: "yarn start".

-If you have any questions, contact me on: 𝕍𝕠𝕟𝕚𝕙𝕒#2302.
+If you have any questions, contact me on Discord.
+The username is: voniha